walterfreeman/phy211/syllabus.md

 * Attendance at academic events (for instance, travel to an academic conference, participation in a seminar, performance in the marching band or a student ensemble, etc.).

-* Attendance at a professional development opportunity (a career fair, a job interview, a ROTC event)
+* Attendance at a professional development opportunity (a career fair, a job interview, a ROTC event) or work emergencies

-* Participation in the political process (canvassing for a campaign, attendance at a scheduled demonstration or a spontaneous one in response to current events)
+* Participation in the political process (canvassing for a campaign, attendance at a scheduled demonstration or a spontaneous one in response to developing events)

 If you must miss recitation for such a reason, please notify your recitation instructor in advance if possible.
 If you must miss an
 *exam* for such a reason, please talk to one of the professors to make arrangements.